Geodels/gospl/docs/tech_guide/strat.rst

 .. note::

   Stratigraphic architecture records surface evolution history from sediment production in the continental domain to its transport and deposition to the marine realm.
-To interpret stratigraphic architecture, :mod:`gospl` integrates the complete source-to-sink system: river erosion, sediment transport and deposition.
+To interpret stratigraphic architecture, goSPL integrates the complete source-to-sink system: river erosion, sediment transport and deposition.

-When the stratigraphic record option is turned on in :mod:`gospl`, stratigraphic layers are defined locally on each partition and for each nodes and consist in the following information:
+When the stratigraphic record option is turned on in goSPL, stratigraphic layers are defined locally on each partition and for each nodes and consist in the following information:

 - elevation at time of deposition,